rubensayshi/gw2spidy/README.md

 Project setup
 =============
 I'll provide you with some short setup instructions to make your life easier if you want to run the code for yourself or contribute.
+There's also a INSTALL file which contains a snippet I copy paste when I setup my VM, it should suffice ;-)

 Environment
 -----------